railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 	Indicators, sometimes called financial ratios, are tools for analyzing a company's finances.
 	They enable you to compare two accounts or sets of accounts from the balance sheet or the profit and loss account, in the form of a ratio.
-	They also let you measure the financial health of a company and make comparisons from one year to the next or against those of other companies.
+	They also let you measure the financial health of a company, and make comparisons from one year to the next or against those of other companies.

 .. index::
    single: module; account_report

-To define financial indicators in Open ERP you should install the module :mod:`account_report`.
+To define financial indicators in OpenERP, you should install the module :mod:`account_report` (from ``extra-addons``).
-When installing the module the usual financial indicators are registered in Open ERP.
+When installing the module, the usual financial indicators are registered in OpenERP.

 You can consult your indicators, calculated in real time, from the menu :menuselection:`Financial Management --> Reporting --> Custom Reports`.

-Indicators defined by default in Open ERP are the following:
+Indicators defined by default in OpenERP are the following:

 *  :guilabel:`Indicators of Working Capital` : determines if the company can pay its short term debts in normal conditions.
 It is calculated from \ ``(Stocks + Cash + Current Assets) / Current